AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Limited movement pattern variability

-Brown (2014) notes that “identification of individual risk profiles enables targeted preventive strategies,” highlighting the importance of individualized assessment.
+Identification of individual risk profiles enables targeted preventive strategies, highlighting the importance of individualized assessment.
+Comprehensive screening protocols should precede agility development programs to identify specific risk factors and guide preventive programming.

 Preventive Programming Strategies